linode/docs/docs/guides/platform/nodebalancer/nodebalancer-proxypass-configuration/index.md

 aliases: ['/platform/nodebalancer/nodebalancer-proxypass-configuration/']
 ---

-By default when using Linode's NodeBalancers to balance traffic, it is normal to observe traffic on the server's themselves coming directly from the NodeBalancer as opposed to the information related to the actual clients requesting data from your backend servers.
-While this is fine for some environments, in many cases it is necessary to handle client information on the backend servers.
-For this reason, NodeBalancers support **Proxy Protocol**.
+By default, Linode's NodeBalancers will send traffic tcontaining the NodeBalancer's information rather than the original clients that are requesting data from your backend Linodes.
+While this is fine for many environments, you may need to handle client information on your backend Linodes.
+For this reason, NodeBalancers support **Proxy Protocol** when connec.

 ## What is Proxy Protocol